LordUbuntu/bio-world/README.md

 I should have begun with a design instead of figuring it out as I went.
 I did well to avoid scope-creep by keeping things simple and features limited.
 I learned how to better manage gamestate and the challenges of game balance.

+## Future Plans

+I'll archive this because it's from the jam itself.
+I will come back to this game concept in the near future and flesh it out into a fuller game